Andersgoliversen/ago-wp-theme/README.md

 # Wordpress theme for andersgoliversen.com

-Classic WordPress theme using Tailwind CSS.
+A minimal WordPress theme powered by Tailwind CSS.
+The code here is what runs on [andersgoliversen.com](https://andersgoliversen.com) and may be useful as a reference for building your own theme.

 ## Setup